top of page

 EARLY LIFE AND EDUCATION

-Siddiqui was born in Rijeka, Croatia in 1974.
-His background is European and South Asian.
+Siddiqui was born in the Croatian city of Rijeka in 1974, then part of Yugoslavia.
 He moved to the US while in high school, and later received architecture degrees from Tulane University (Bachelor of Architecture, 1998) and Yale University (Master of Architecture, 2003).
 While at Yale, Siddiqui received the Samuel J. Fogelson Memorial Award of Design Excellence and was also nominated for the H.I.
 Feldman Prize.
 His graduate thesis was on the relationship between architecture and video art.

 PROFESSIONAL PRACTICE